The information we collect:

 CAP only uses online payment processing services with world class security and strong reputations.
-Cascade AIDS Project does not store, nor does it have access to, your credit card information, bank account numbers, or other account data sent to those processing services.
+CAP does not store, nor does it have access to, your credit card information, bank account numbers, or other account data sent to those processing services.

-Donations to Cascade AIDS Project go to a locked location until processed.
+Donations to CAP go to a locked location until processed.
 All information is maintained securely and kept confidential and is shredded after need for information under auditing standards has passed.

 Cascade AIDS Project

 Donations may be sent to the same address.